What Happens If the Voltage is too High? – Top 11 Effects

 1. Faulty operation

 High voltage is harmful to electrical devices and systems.
 For example, high voltage can cause inefficient illumination of lights.
-It also can increase the speed of electrical machinery.
+It also can affect the efficiency of electrical machinery.

 2. Damage to the PCBs